NationalSecurityAgency/skills-docs/docs/release-notes/skills-service.md

   - Displays ``Top 10`` users OR ``10 Around Me`` users
   - Users can Opt-Out in the Dashboard Settings from Leaderboard participation
   - Administrators can Opt-out all of the project administrators from Leaderboard participation
-- Added SkillTree brand on the SkillsDisplay views
+- Added SkillTree brand to the title section of the SkillsDisplay component
+- Added breadcrumb to the title section of the SkillsDisplay component
 - Implemented ability to configure User Agreement for dashboard users; when configured, User Agreement is presented at first login.
 Changes to User Agreement will cause it to be re-displayed to any users who accepted the previous version.
 - Implemented workflow to remove unused projects
   - (1) discover unused, (2) notify administrators (3) remove if action is not taken